Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: The Probabilistic Adaptive Screening (PAS) method

-A key advantage of both AS and PAS is the integration of adaptive sampling with screening, which enables efficient generation of new HF samples at targeted low PoE values and avoids the need for extensive HF simulations, which is not possible with adaptive sampling alone.
-This feature makes the methods especially effective for extremes of strongly non-linear responses.
-The additional advantage of PAS over AS is that the copula fitting provides a stronger statistical foundation and makes the method less sensitive to the choice of indicator.
-This enables the use of linear potential flow indicators to predict design loads for wave impacts, which is very computationally efficient.

 The steps of PAS are presented in general terms, making the method flexible and adaptable to any strongly non-linear problem with suitable LF and HF analysis tools.
-To apply this general method, several choices must be made: the indicator variable and its calculation tool in \ref{st:defind}, the MCS length in \ref{st:MCS}, the event definition method in \ref{st:peaks}, the selection of initial critical events in \ref{st:select}, the HF tool and initialisation of this tool based on the LF wave event in \ref{st:hfresp}, the type of copula and fitting method in \ref{st:copulafit}, the number of bootstrapping realisations of the copula-generated samples in \ref{st:drawsamp}, the target extreme value in \ref{st:mpm}, and the acquisition function, number of samples per iteration, and stopping criterion in \ref{st:adaptive}. \Cref{sec:pas_init,sec:pas_adap,sec:pas_stop} provide suitable choices for the wave impact problem.

-The MPM predicted in \ref{st:mpm} corresponds to the $q=e^{-1}\approx0.368$ quantile of the short-term distribution for linear Gaussian processes (following the Rayleigh distribution, see e.g., \cite{Ochi1990}).
-This means that the probability that the maximum response over the target exposure duration exceeds the MPM is 62.3\%.
-The offshore industry often prefers higher quantiles for design.
-We can estimate these by replacing $P_{\text{exp}}$ in \Cref{eq:MPMfromDNR} with $P_q=1-q^{m/n}$ \cite{OTG14}.
-However, this necessitates an even longer LF MCS to achieve converged results.
-More research is needed to evaluate the applicability of the method for higher quantiles.

-A challenging aspect of all screening-based methods, including (P)AS, is the initialisation of HF event simulations in \ref{st:hfresp}.
-This requires reproducing LF wave events in CFD or experiments and raises the question of how to define HF input conditions for a (statistically) equivalent LF event.
-Several possible solutions are discussed in \Cref{sec:Discussion}.
+The following sections describe the specific choices made for the applications in this study: copula fitting and selection (\Cref{sec:pas_copsel}), marginal distributions (\Cref{sec:pas_margfit}), acquisition functions (\Cref{sec:pas_adap}), initial sampling (\Cref{sec:pas_init}), and stopping criteria (\Cref{sec:pas_stop}).
+The selection of LF and HF models as well as the applied LF thresholds are case-specific and are discussed in the corresponding case descriptions.
+Assumptions are discussed in \Cref{sec:pas_assump}, and implementation details are given in \Cref{sec:pas_implem}.

+PAS is not a physics-free method, as both the LF and HF solvers are based on hydrodynamic principles.
+PAS establishes a statistical mapping between multi-fidelity models that already embed the relevant physics.
+Physical consistency is inherited from the governing equations, while the statistical component efficiently transfers information across fidelity levels.
+Similar multi-fidelity principles are used in many alternative EVPMs, as discussed in \Cref{sec:intro}.
+PAS should therefore be applied with appropriate LF and HF models, selected on a case-by-case basis.

+The brief description of AS in \Cref{app:AS} indicates which steps are inherited from AS and which steps are new or modified.
+The similarity requirements between the LF indicator order statistics and the HF load order statistics are less stringent in PAS than in AS.
+This simplifies indicator selection and, by permitting lower-fidelity indicators, accelerates \ref{st:MCS} compared to AS.